 We receive revenue from commissions health insurance carriers pay to us for health insurance policies sold through our ecommerce platform.
 When one of these policies is cancelled, or if we otherwise do not remain the agent on the policy, we no longer receive the related commission revenue.
 Individuals, families and small businesses may choose to discontinue their health insurance policies for a variety of reasons.
 For example, individuals and families may replace a health insurance policy purchased through us with a health insurance policy provided by a new or existing employer or may determine that they cannot afford health insurance.
 In addition, our members may choose to purchase new policies using a different agent if, for example, they are not satisfied with our customer service or the health insurance plans that we offer.
+Consumers may also purchase health insurance policies from state health insurance exchanges after their implementation as a result of health care reform.
 Health insurance carriers may also terminate health insurance plans purchased and held by our members.
-If we are not successful in transferring members covered under a terminated plan to another policy that we offer, we will lose these members.
+If we are not successful in transferring members covered under a terminated plan to another policy that we offer, we will lose these members and associated commission revenue.
 Our cost in acquiring a new member is substantially greater than the cost involved in maintaining our relationship with an existing member.
 If we are not able to successfully retain existing members and limit member turnover, our revenue and operating margins could be adversely impacted and our business, operating results and financial condition would be harmed.